chinshr/waystation-ai/README.md

 ```

-3. Naviate to Strapi
+3. Navigate to Strapi

 * Navigate to http://localhost:1337/admin
-* Strapi ask to create super-admin user, go ahead and create a local super admin
+* Strapi asks to create a super-admin user, go ahead and create a local super admin
 * Import seed data

 ```